fluxcd/source-controller/docs/spec/v1beta2/helmrepositories.md

 `.spec.timeout` is an optional field to specify a timeout for the fetch operation.
 The value must be in a
 [Go recognized duration string format](https://pkg.go.dev/time#ParseDuration), e.g. `1m30s` for a timeout of one minute and thirty seconds.
-The default value is `60s`.
+When not set, the default value is `1m`.

 ### Secret reference